How users sign up for RMS for individuals

 Technical overview of the sign-up process

-RMS for individuals uses a self-service sign up process that is also used by other services that use Microsoft cloud-based technology to authenticate users.
+RMS for individuals uses a self-service sign-up process that is also used by other services that use Microsoft cloud-based technology to authenticate users.

 This is what happens in the background when a user signs up for RMS for individuals and their organization does not have an Office 365 subscription or Azure subscription, and therefore, no directory in Azure to authenticate users:

 When the first user from an organization requests a subscription for RMS for individuals, the domain name supplied in their email address is checked to see whether it is already associated with an Azure tenant.
 If there is no existing tenant, a new tenant and Azure directory is automatically created for the organization, which contains an account for this first user.
-Unlike with a paid subscription for Azure, this first account is not a global administrator, but a standard user.
+Unlike a paid or trial subscription for Azure, this first account is not a global administrator, but a standard user.
 The new account uses the email address and password that the user supplied.

 Some domain names cannot be used to create the directory and therefore cannot be used for RMS for individuals.

 When the second user from the same organization requests an RMS for individuals subscription, a new user account is added to the previously created Azure directory, by using the organization’s RMS for individuals subscription.
-This second user can do everything that the first user could do (protect files and read protected files), but in addition, these two users can now more easily collaborate securely because they can quickly apply default templates to files that restrict access to accounts in their organization’s Azure directory.
+This second user can do everything that the first user could do (protect files and read protected files).
+But in addition, these two users can now more easily collaborate securely because they can quickly apply default templates to files that restrict access to accounts in their organization’s Azure directory.

 Manage the accounts and sign-up process: IT administrators can take ownership of the automatically created directory and accounts in Azure.
 They can then manage the accounts by implementing directory integration solutions such as password synchronization and single sign-on.
 Or, they can prevent users from creating accounts or signing up for RMS for individuals.